EuPathDB/EuPathDB.github.io/EuPathDBApacheHTTPServer.md

 EuPathDB's AHS setup is based on RHEL's default installation so logs, configurations, website working directories are in the vicinity of their expected locations.
 A system administrator who has experience with AHS on RHEL-based systems should have little trouble supporting the EuPathDB additions.
 We add to this default organization a few configuration files and subdirectories.
 The additional organization and naming conventions allow us to support hundreds of development and production websites across a dozen projects.

-We configure AHS to use [name-based virtual hosts](https://httpd.apache.org/docs/2.2/vhosts/name-based.html) so a single IP address can server multiple websites.
+We configure AHS to use [name-based virtual hosts](https://httpd.apache.org/docs/2.2/vhosts/name-based.html) so a single IP address can serve multiple websites.
+Hosting multiple websites is highly recommended so you can have independent development and production webistes.
+The name-based virtual hosting will require that you work with your DNS provider to configure name records for each host.

-This chapter will explain the steps for setting up HTTP Server for the project `FooDB`.
+This chapter will explain the steps for setting up the HTTP Server for the project `FooDB`.
 The project name, `FooDB`, is also used for the model name for WDK utilities, e.g. `wdkCache -model FooDB`, and for the project id in some website URLs.
 That is, the name used for the data loading and web applications is carried through to the system infrastructure.

 ## Quick Start Installation